Imagine losing twenty years of work in just a few days. In 2013, this happened to Australian farmer Robert Hinrichsen after a massive flood.

-Experts in soil and biologicals provide a crucial source of information and expertise for farmers like Robert Hinrichsen, whether they face acute farming emergencies, such as flooding, or they simply need to produce crops more sustainably and effectively.
+Experts in soil and biologicals provide a crucial source of information and knowledge for farmers like Robert Hinrichsen, whether they face acute farming emergencies, such as flooding, or they simply need to grow crops more sustainably and effectively.
 Overall, farmers gain deeper understanding of how to produce stronger crops.
 Another expert in soil and biologicals is Dave Lanciault, the CEO of Agricen Sciences in Frisco, Texas.
-Like Hinrichsen, Lanciault is fascinated by how stronger soil leads to higher and healthier yields.
+Like Hinrichsen, Lanciault is fascinated by how stronger soil leads to higher and more bountiful harvests.
 There is yet, he says, even more to learn about what’s happening below the ground: “The Dean at one of our ag colleges once told me that we know more about what’s happening at the bottom of the ocean than we do about the soils in our own backyards.
 For me, that means the potential for discoveries is almost unlimited.”

 He explains that healthy soil is teeming with lifeforms that sustain it.
 “One of the important ways that soil can remain viable involves gaining a deeper understanding of biologicals: the community structure of the microorganisms (like bacteria and fungi) that already exist in soil, and the microorganisms that can be added to augment those communities.”
 Biologicals in agriculture include two main categories: biological crop protection products and biostimulants.
-Lanciault says the public may be more familiar with biological crop protection, which comes from natural sources.
-Although they also originate from natural ingredients, biostimulants, in comparison, “aim at improving plant growth and health,” Lanciault adds.
+Both types of products come from natural sources, but Lanciault says the public may be more familiar with biological crop protection products, that generally mitigate pests that negatively impact crops.
+Biostimulants, in comparison, “aim at improving plant growth and health,” Lanciault adds.